awakesecurity/grpc-mqtt/README.md

 split into multiple packets and then those packets are published.

 The performance of streaming RPCs that transmit many small messages in a short time window can be improved, dramatically, by enabling batching.
-When batching is enabled, the sender accumulates many messages to one packet and then flushes them in a single publish operation.
+When batching is enabled, the sender accumulates many messages into one packet and then flushes them in a single publish operation.
 This reduces the MQTT protocol overhead and can result in better performace.

 Batching can be enabled in one of the following ways: